St. Joseph Day 2026

 St Joseph

 St. Joseph Day Mass and Meal: 6 p.m.
-Wednesday, March 19, with principal celebrant Archbishop Jeffrey Grob, and other priests concelebrating.
-The Mass will be followed by a pasta meal in the Parish/School Hall (RSVPs required by March 10 so we know how much food to have on hand- call the parish office at 414-771-4646; or turn in the sign-up form to the parish office.)
+Thursday, March 19, with principal celebrant Bishop James Schuerman, and other priests concelebrating.
+The Mass will be followed by a pasta meal in the Parish/School Hall.
+RSVP for the meal by using the form below, indicating the number of adults and children who will attend.

 Contact Us